CanDIG/rems-demo/README.md

 # rems-demo
-[CSCFI REMS](https://github.com/cscfi/rems) DAC Portal demo configuration and deployment.
+[CSCFI REMS](https://github.com/cscfi/rems) DAC Portal demo integration with Katsu and Keycloak.

+In this demo, REMS authenticates users with Keycloak, but authentication in Katsu is not presently addressed.

 Forked from [dycons/compose], significantly divergent due to having all components unrelated to the REMS demo stripped out.